carlosb/thesis/README.md

+# Description
+This repository contains the implementations of the models described in my bachelor's dissertation.
+As of writing the dissertation is not yet completed, however I will continue to implement and push my models to the repo.
+This repo will serve me as a version control tool.

 # Downloading
-To download the library just clone the repository with
+To download the module just clone the repository with

 ````git
 git clone https://github.com/carlosb/thesis.git